mehtaparitosh/charts/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+# Charts: A template of charts and graphs using the Morris Library

+I've attempted to create sample graphs and charts using the Morris Library and the 'gon' gem to create various types of visuals

+* Single Line Chart
-* Configuration
+* Multi Line Chart

-* Database creation

-* Database initialization
+* Area Graph

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bar Chart
+* Stacked Bar Graph

-* ...
+* Pie Chart